Guidance for clinicians working with dissociation

 Bringing together emerging research evidence and grounded in real-world clinical practice, the paper shares symptom-specific strategies that Dr Emma Černis regularly teaches in her training sessions.
 This includes tips for assessment, formulation, applying common cognitive-behavioural techniques, and a consideration of potential therapy process issues.

-The paper has been accepted for publication in Behavioural and Cognitive Psychotherapy, and will be available for free via Open Access once published.
-For now, the preprint is available.
+The paper is published in Behavioural and Cognitive Psychotherapy, and available for free via Open Access.

 Previous